rnhc1000/viaCEP/README.md

 # viaCEP - Find your detailed address
 This is an app that allows you to get a detailed address information given a valid CEP code, (Valid only in Brazil), available at [https://notas.ferreiras.dev.br].
-The goal here is to pratice even with a small appyou can take advantage of a design pattern approach including services, models and controllers, a 'mvc-like' approach for a single page app, influenced by @devsuperior and its approach on how to design and develop software in a systemic and design pattern approach.
+The goal here is to practice even with a single page app you can take advantage of a design pattern including services, models and controllers, something closer to MVC approach, influenced by @devsuperior, to fetch data from an API [https://viacep.com.br] and start dealing with states, objects, asynchronous events, catching exceptions, explore the css and hmlt intricacies and hot to get it ready for JavaScript orchestrate the UI/UX.
 ## _Table of contents_
 - [Overview](#overview)
 - [Screenshot](#screenshot)